-Based on the above, it seems clear that adopting a pulse survey system can prove greatly beneficial for organizations in a number of ways.
+Hence, adopting a pulse survey system can prove greatly beneficial for organizations in a number of ways.
 The most important of these benefits are as follows:

 Hence, they might show a greater willingness to actively participate in various organizational activities.
-It can even improve their contribution to the business growth and profitability.
+It can even improve their contribution to business growth and profitability.
 The engagement levels further improve as the organization takes the necessary actions based on the information obtained from the surveys.

 These might include issues such as lack of effective communication, low level of trust between coworkers, and even the absence of collaboration between teams.
-Organizations can take the necessary corrective measures and track the impact of such measures through the regular pulse surveys.
+Organizations can take the necessary corrective measures and track the impact of such measures through regular pulse surveys.

 One significant benefit of using pulse surveys is that it enhances the trust levels within the organization significantly.
 These surveys provide the employees a window of opportunity to express their ideas and opinions without any fear.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)